Mirror in the Bathroom: Release

-Jerry Dammers wanted The Beat to release "Mirror in the Bathroom" as their first single for his company 2 Tone Records, but Chrysalis Records, 2 Tone's parent company, refused to allow them to release it as a single.
-Instead, they released a ska version of the Smokey Robinson song "The Tears of a Clown".
-When that record was successful, The Beat formed their own label, Go-Feet Records, which released "Mirror in the Bathroom".
-It was released in April 1980 and reached No. 4 in the UK Charts.
+Jerry Dammers wanted the Beat to release "Mirror in the Bathroom" as their first single for his company 2 Tone Records, but Chrysalis Records, 2 Tone's parent company, refused to allow them to release it as a single.
+Instead, they released a ska version of the Smokey Robinson and the Miracles song "The Tears of a Clown".
+When that record was successful, the Beat formed their own label, Go-Feet Records, which released "Mirror in the Bathroom".
+It was released in April 1980 and reached No. 4 in the UK Singles Chart.

-Reception
+Critical reception

 "Mirror in the Bathroom" was ranked at No. 3 in the NME "Tracks of the Year" list for 1980, and at No. 24 in Sounds magazine's "Singles of the Year" list for 1980.
 In 2003, Q magazine ranked the song at No. 517 in their list of the "1001 Best Songs Ever".
-In 2002, Gary Mulholland included the song in his list This is Uncool: The 500 Best Singles Since Punk Rock.
-In 2001, Michaelangelo Matos included it in his list of "The Top 100 Singles of the 80s."
-In 2006, 97x ranked it at No. 186 in their list of "The 500 Best Modern Rock Songs of All Time."
+In 2002, Gary Mulholland included the song in his list This is Uncool: The 500 Greatest Singles Since Punk and Disco.

-Covers

-A cover of "Mirror in the Bathroom", by Ethan Stoller and SuperKnova, appeared in Season 1, Episode 4 of Showtime series Work in Progress.

 Later releases

 The single was re-released on 21 April 2012 for Record Store Day 2012 as a limited edition 750 run of 7" copies.
 Its B-side is "Too Nice to Talk To".

-Ranking Roger's album 'Pop Off The Head Top' includes a new remix version of 'Mirror in the Bathroom' produced by Gaudi.
+Ranking Roger's album Pop Off the Head Top includes a new remix version of "Mirror in the Bathroom" produced by Gaudi.

-The song is included in the soundtracks of the 1987 film Someone to Watch Over Me, the 1997 movie Grosse Pointe Blank, and the 1999 film SLC Punk!, by a project called Fifi.
+The song is included in the soundtracks of the films Someone to Watch Over Me (1987), Grosse Pointe Blank (1997), and SLC Punk!
+(1999), by a project called Fifi.